Filing a Life Insurance Claim

 Available Settlement Options

-Beneficiaries typically have multiple options for receiving life insurance proceeds.
+Beneficiaries typically have five main options for receiving life insurance proceeds.
 The lump sum option provides the full death benefit at once, usually via check, wire transfer, or direct deposit.
 This is the most common choice and generally tax-free.

-Installment payments spread the benefit over a fixed period or in chosen amounts.
-For example, a $250,000 benefit might be paid as $25,000 annually for 10 years, often with interest accruing on the remaining balance.
-Beneficiaries usually have flexibility to adjust payment amounts or pause installments.
+Fixed period installments spread the benefit over a chosen number of years (often 10, 15, or 20).
+For example, a $250,000 benefit might be paid as $25,000 annually for 10 years, with interest accruing on the remaining balance.

-Life annuities convert the death benefit into lifetime monthly payments based on the beneficiary's age and gender.
+Life income options convert the death benefit into lifetime monthly payments, similar to a single premium immediate annuity, based on the beneficiary's age.
 Younger beneficiaries receive smaller monthly amounts since payments are expected to continue longer.
-Standard life annuities end upon the beneficiary's death.
+A life income with period certain feature guarantees payments for a minimum period (typically 10, 15, or 20 years), so remaining payments go to a contingent beneficiary if the primary beneficiary dies early.

 Interest-only arrangements allow the benefit to remain with the insurer while earning guaranteed interest.
-The beneficiary receives monthly interest payments while keeping the principal intact for withdrawals or switching to other payout options later.
+The beneficiary receives periodic interest payments while keeping the principal intact for withdrawals or switching to other payout options later.
+Retained asset accounts are similar but function like a checking or savings account with check-writing privileges.
+For a detailed comparison, see our guide to beneficiary payout options.

 Comparing Lump Sum vs. Installment Payments